Kozmo.com

-Kozmo.com was a venture-capital-funded online company that promised free one-hour delivery of "videos, games, DVDs, music, mags, books, food, basics & more" and Starbucks coffee in several major cities in the United States.
+Kozmo.com was a venture capital–funded online company that promised free one-hour delivery of "videos, games, DVDs, music, mags, books, food, basics and more" and Starbucks coffee in several major cities in the United States.
 It was founded in March 1998 by young investment bankers Joseph Park and Yong Kang in New York City, and was out of business by April 2001.
-The company is often referred to as an example of the dot-com bubble.
+The company is often cited as an example of the dot-com bubble.
 In January 2013, the brand was bought by Yummy.com and announced that they would relaunch soon.
 In March 2018, Kozmo was relaunched as a warehouse club.
+The Kozmo.com website is offline as of July 2023.

 Model

 Kozmo had a business model built around the delivery of small purchased goods within an hour by bicycle, car, truck, or public transportation for no delivery fee.
-The model was criticized by some business analysts, who pointed out that one-hour point-to-point delivery of small objects is extremely expensive and were skeptical that Kozmo could make a profit as long as it refused to charge delivery fees.
-The company countered in part that, in their target markets, savings due to not needing to rent space for retail stores would exceed the costs of delivery.
+The model was criticized by some business analysts, who said that one-hour point-to-point delivery of small objects is extremely expensive and were skeptical that Kozmo could make a profit as long as it refused to charge delivery fees.
+The company countered in part that, in their target markets, savings due to not needing to rent space for retail stores would exceed delivery costs.